 In Maryland, there is one resident hummingbird, the Ruby-Throated Hummingbird.
 While there is the occasional sighting of a rare hummingbird species, if you are in Maryland, this is almost always the hummingbird you will see.
 They show up in my yard in late April to sip nectar from garden flowers and sugar-water nectar from the hummingbird feeders.
 They can be very aggressive about defending their food sources from other hummingbirds so I usually need a feeders on opposite sides of the house to keep a little peace.

 I don’t see Pine Warblers in the yard most of the year.
 Most of them seem to winter a little south of our central Maryland location.
 But in early spring, one or two will show up at the feeders.
-They will hang out in the yard for a few weeks and then disappear.
+They hang out in the yard for a few weeks and then disappear.
 Similar in coloring to American Goldfinches, they can be easy to miss, but they eat things the goldfinches don’t touch.
 They can be found on just about any of the feeders, including suet, sunflower hearts, safflower and dried mealworms.
 (Also see: Pine Warbler Visit.)

-Other warblers do show up in the yard but don’t typically stay long.
+Note: Other warblers do show up in the yard but don’t typically stay long.
 See A Common Yellowthroat Visit.